The Observation of Jet Azimuthal Angular Decorrelation at FCC-ep: INTRODUCTION

 \section{INTRODUCTION}

 Following the collision of protons in a collider, high-energy quark and gluon production emerges jets as the sprays of quarks.
-The process that forms the jet structures based on the quark fragmentation has not fully understood in perspective of perturbation theory.
-The strong interaction between quarks and gluons, called partons, are defined by the theory of Quantum Chromodynamics (QCD).
+The process that forms the jet structures based on the quark fragmentation is not fully understood in perspective of perturbation theory.
+The strong interaction between quarks and gluons (partons) is defined by the theory of Quantum Chromodynamics (QCD).
 It is known that jet formation collects important contributions from QCD effects as a complex multiscale problem.
-The behavior of the QCD interactions with respect to different momentum scales can be considered as one of the most puzzling questions within the SM theory.
-If one is considering an experimental setup to collide energetic non-point particles (e.g: protons), Parton Distribution Functions (PDFs) should be granted as a known fact.
-In experimental data analysis, MC generators use built-in PDFs that are strictly depended on momentum scales and can be recalculated for each center of mass energies to reconstruct background data.
+The behavior of the QCD interactions with respect to different momentum scales can be considered as one of the most puzzling questions within the Standard Model (SM) theory.
+If one is considering an experimental setup to collide energetic non-point particles (e.g: protons), Parton Distribution Functions (PDFs) should be considered to calculate physical observables.
+In experimental data analysis, Monte Carlo (MC) event generators use built-in PDFs that are strictly depended on momentum scales and can be recalculated for each center of mass energies to reconstruct background data.
 However, recent observations show that as the collision energies and collected data increase, the kinematic observables reveal some anomalies in comparison of background and signal \citep{atlas-new-1,atlas-new}.
-Especially in large rapidity distributions, ATLAS and CMS Collaborations announced that a good agreement between theory and experiment can be provided only if the multiple MC generators are assigned for the similar analysis \citep{CMS-kFactor,CMS-AzDecPaper}.
+Especially in large pseudo-rapidity distributions, ATLAS and CMS Collaborations announced that a good agreement between theory and experiment can be provided only if the multiple MC generators are assigned for the similar analysis \citep{CMS-kFactor,CMS-AzDecPaper}.
 In the past experiments (e.g: D0), a similar effect was hinted with \textsurd s = 1.8 TeV, 1800 and 630 GeV at Fermilab Tevatron \citep{D0-1,D0-2}.
-At those studies, $\text{\textgreek{D}\textgreek{h}}$ is selected up to 6, to limit the observation of the decorrelation effect.
+In those studies, pseudo-rapidity interval $(\text{\textgreek{D}\textgreek{h}}$) -as an important variable- is selected up to 6, to limit the observation of the decorrelation effect.
+Another recent study performed at \textsurd s = 100 TeV pp collisions planned for Future Circular Collider (FCC) \citep{FCC-2} and Circular Electron Positron Collider (CEPC) \citep{CEPC}, shows the BFKL effect becomes significant at the higher-collision energies \citep{Acta}.